 - Redirected budget to lower-tier keyword themes

-We also deployed call recording to more accurately understand which keyword themes were leading to new-patient admits.
+We also deployed call analytics to more accurately understand which keyword themes were leading to new-patient admits.
 This gave our team data they could use to optimize the paid search budget by focusing on the right target keywords.

 The Abode Healthcare site you see live today is the product of our full website rebuild that prioritized the client’s digital experience.
 We built a UX-friendly template that could be reused for the group’s other locations and brands.
 The template includes: